Bangkok United F.C.: Rise to prominence (2015–present)

-Return to the AFC Champions League
+Return to the AFC Champions League and Thai FA Cup champions

+Totchtawan Sripan has the longest tenure as head coach in the club history, guiding them to win the 2023–24 Thai FA Cup.

-In 2023, after a long 15 years absent, Bangkok United returns to the AFC Champions League group stage being drawn in Group F with Jeonbuk Hyundai Motors, Kitchee SC and Lion City Sailors.
-On 20 September 2023, the club plays its first AFC Champions League match away from home coming back from 1–0 down to eventually winning the game to 1–2 with goals from club captain, Everton and Thitiphan Puangchan at the Jalan Besar Stadium.
-On 4 October 2023, Bangkok United secured a famous 3–2 home victory against Korean champions, Jeonbuk Hyundai Motors taking them to the top of the group with 6 points on matchday 2.
-Bangkok United went on to become group leaders with 4 wins, 1 draw and 1 lost, being 1 point ahead of Jeonbuk Hyundai Motors thus seeing the club qualifying to the round of 16.
-Bangkok United then faced off against 2022 J1 League champions, Yokohama F. Marinos where both team settled for a 2–2 draw in the first leg.
-While in the second leg, Bangkok United managed to hold on Yokohama F. Marinos until extra-time where they conceded a late penalty in the 120+2th minute.
+In 2023, Bangkok United returned to the AFC Champions League group stage being drawn in Group F with Jeonbuk Hyundai Motors, Kitchee SC and Lion City Sailors.
+On 20 September 2023, the club played its first AFC Champions League match away from home, coming back from 1–0 down to winning the game to 1–2, with goals from club captain Everton and Thitiphan Puangchan at the Jalan Besar Stadium.
+On 4 October 2023, Bangkok United secured a famous 3–2 home victory against Korean champions Jeonbuk Hyundai Motors, taking them to the top of the group with six points on matchday 2.
+Bangkok United went on to become group leaders with four wins, one draw and one loss, being one point ahead of Jeonbuk Hyundai Motors, and thus qualifying to the round of 16.
+Bangkok United faced off against 2022 J1 League champions, Yokohama F. Marinos, where both teams settled for a 2–2 draw in the first leg.In the second leg, Bangkok United managed to hold on Yokohama F. Marinos until extra time, where they conceded a late penalty in the 120+2th minute.
 Bangkok United lost 3–2 on aggregate and was knocked out by the eventual runners-up of the tournament.